SLEDGE: Synthesizing Driving Environments with Generative Models and Rule-Based Traffic: Introduction

 To tackle these complexities, we first perform a systematic study of the existing representations of lane graphs used in autonomous driving.
-We then propose a novel representation based on a raster-to-vector autoencoder (RVAE).
+We then propose a novel representation based on a raster-to-vector autoencoder.
 It represents a driving scene with a fixed-size BEV rasterized latent map (RLM).
 We learn to generate these RLMs with a Diffusion Transformer (DiT)~\cite{Peebles2023ICCV}.
 Our model generates high-fidelity results enabling both lane-conditioned agent generation or joint lane and agent generation within a single flexible and scalable framework (\figref{fig:sim_1}).
 Independent to its use of generative models, \name also provides the previously missing functionality of simulating only agents within a certain radius of the ego-vehicle.
 By doing so, we can test on routes that are significantly longer than those currently used for evaluating planners.
 We find previously ignored failure modes of the state-of-the-art PDM-Closed planner~\cite{Dauner2023CORL}, which is unable to complete 25-50\% of our new 500m long test routes despite having failure rates below 10\% on existing benchmarks.

 \boldparagraph{Contributions} (1) We formalize the task of abstract scene generation for autonomous driving with a challenging benchmark and corresponding metrics.
 (2) We perform a systematic exploration of modern generative models (with various architectures and representations) and propose a novel latent diffusion model for synthesizing abstract driving scenes that largely outperforms other baselines.
-(3) We present a simulation framework, \name, which is nearly 3 orders of magnitude more storage efficient than nuPlan yet enables more rigorous testing of motion planning algorithms. \name will be made publicly available.
+(3) We present a simulation framework, \name, which is nearly 3 orders of magnitude more storage efficient than nuPlan yet enables more rigorous testing of planning algorithms with long-horizon simulations using rule-based traffic.